PART TIME (Spring): ALTERNATE WEEKENDS – JAN 30, 2021 THROUGH AUGUST 1, 2021

 Houston, TX 77043

-The program will be fully accessible online to all students with limited onsite options available.
+The program will be fully accessible online and onsite to all students.
+Onsite Classroom capacity is approximately 36 students.

-Students will be provided a physical and online textbook and workbook.
+Students will be provided a physical and online textbook.
 Online video and PowerPoint recordings will be available each day after class.
 Students will have access to all recordings for the duration of the semester.
-Homeworks and exams will be conducted online as well through Suhbah’s LMS.
+Homeworks and exams will be conducted online through Suhbah’s Learning Management System.

-The 2 primary focuses of study concentrate on Quranic Arabic (Classical Fusha Arabic) and Quranic tafseer (explanation) and tadabbur (reflection) of selected chapters and verses of the Quran.
-This course is taught by Ustadh Mahad Qamar and Ustadha Safiya Ravat – former lead instructors of Arabic and Tafseer at the Bayyinah Dream Arabic program.
+The primary focus of study concentrate on Quranic Arabic (Classical Fusha Arabic).
+This course is taught by Ustadha Safiya Ravat – former lead instructor of Arabic at the Bayyinah Dream Arabic program, with additional instruction from Ustadh Shaheer Syed.

 QURANIC ARABIC: The SUHBAH curriculum is designed to foster an understanding and appreciation of the Quran in Arabic.
 Students will learn how to understand and translate the Quran by studying the Bayyinah Dream Arabic curriculum which includes: